CreativeInquiry/PEmbroider/README.md

 *This section is primarily intended for end-users who wish to get started using PEmbroider to make embroidery designs.*

-* Be sure you have already installed [Processing v.3.5.4](http://processing.org) or higher.
+* Be sure you have already installed [Processing v.4.0a6](http://processing.org) or higher.
-* [Download](https://github.com/CreativeInquiry/PEmbroider/blob/master/distribution/PEmbroider/download/Pembroider.zip) the precompiled PEmbroider library .ZIP directly from [here](https://github.com/CreativeInquiry/PEmbroider/blob/master/distribution/PEmbroider/download/Pembroider.zip).
+* [Download](https://github.com/CreativeInquiry/PEmbroider/blob/master/distribution/PEmbroider/download/Pembroider_for_Processing_4.zip) the precompiled PEmbroider library .ZIP directly from [here](https://github.com/CreativeInquiry/PEmbroider/blob/master/distribution/PEmbroider/download/Pembroider_for_Processing_4.zip).
+(If you're still on Processing 3, use [this link instead](https://github.com/CreativeInquiry/PEmbroider/blob/master/distribution/PEmbroider/download/Pembroider_for_Processing_3.zip)).
 * For an automated install, try using Processing's Contribution Manager.
 Navigate as follows in the Processing app: *Sketch* → *Import Library* → *PEmbroider*.
 This will open the Contribution Manager, where you can browse for PEmbroider.
 * For a manual install, Unzip the PEmbroider .ZIP file and install it in your Processing *Libraries* directory.
 More detailed instructions for doing this can be found [here](https://github.com/processing/processing/wiki/How-to-Install-a-Contributed-Library).
 * Restart Processing.
 You should now be able to open and run the included example programs, which you can find inside the PEmbroider directory, or [here](examples/README.md).